THE VFA PIONEER HISTORIES PROJECT

 MJC: That’s amazing.
 1000 women.

 PW: You do.
-The corporate sponsorship is Chrysler Corporation Steel Case Upjohn and General Motors.
+The corporate sponsorship is Chrysler Corporation, Steel Case, Upjohn, and General Motors.

 MJC: Impressive.

 PW: Yes.
 And we just kept organizing.
 We created the Women in State Government, which represented women from 19 departments.
-And again, we were looking for equal opportunities in the same way for Unity Caucus and for Women’s Assembly.
-And we just kept rolling until I left Michigan in 1985.
+And again, we were looking for equal opportunities in the same way as with the Unity Caucus and the Women’s Assembly.

 MJC: Excellent.
 Wonderful.
 Great.
 And then what comes next?

-In 1982 I went to work for the Governor.
-So from the Department of Education in 1982, I became the policy chief for the Governor of Michigan, who was Jim Blanchard.
-He gave me an assignment to create and do the policy work for the Governor’s Commission on the Future of Higher Education, which we issued a report for in 1985.
-And it was with that credential, as well as my PhD and my other work in the legislature and the Department of Education in Michigan that I formed Widmayer & Associates, which became a policy consulting firm regarding higher education policy.
+PW: Then in January, 1983, I went to work for the Governor.
+I became the policy chief for the newly-elected Governor of Michigan, who was James (Jim)Blanchard.
+He subsequently assigned me to create and lead the Governor’s Commission on the Future of Higher Education, for which we issued a report in 1985.

-And I became an organizer out of Chicago working with Emily Allen in order to grow the first 1000 members of EMILY’s List.
-At the same time, after I left for Chicago, in addition to helping do the organizing work for EMILY’s List out of Chicago, I also became a trainer for the National Women’s Education Fund, which was doing workshops for how to do campaigns and other issues of the women’s movement out of Washington.
+At the same time, in addition to helping the organizing work for EMILY’s List, I also became a trainer for the National Women’s Education Fund, which was giving workshops across the country on how to organize political campaigns and other issues of the women’s movement..

 MJC: Right.
 Those organizations made a tremendous impact on the presence of women in politics.

 MJC: It was.
 Excellent.
 Wonderful, wonderful.
 Good story.
-So the Widmayer & Associates became your vehicle for activity and income?
+So Widmayer & Associates became your vehicle for activity and income?

 MJC: And no accident and not unrelated to the work that you did in those early days.
 All of it built in and established a women’s presence in politics that is almost unparalleled in the states, I would say.